 - Social Integration Skills – Communications, conflict resolution, and social interaction.

 - Community Integration Skills – Resource identification and utilization.

-- DSPs administer medication per guidelines in accordance with training.
+- Administer medication per guidelines following training.

-- DSPs perform other related duties, as required.
+- Perform other related duties, as required.

 Job Type: Hourly Support Staff

 Required Education: High school or Equivalent